max-talanov/1/affective_computing_course/neuromodulation.md

 ### VTA

-"the VTA, in particular the VTA dopamine neurons, serve several functions in the reward system, motivation, cognition, drug addiction, and may be the focus of several psychiatric disorders.
+"the VTA, in particular the VTA dopamine neurons, serve several functions in the reward system, motivation, cognition, drug addiction, and maybe the focus of several psychiatric disorders.
 It has also been shown to process various types of emotion output from the amygdala, where it may also play a role in avoidance and fear-conditioning.
 Electrophysiological recordings have demonstrated that VTA neurons respond to novel stimuli, unexpected rewards, and reward-predictive sensory cues.
 The firing pattern of these cells is consistent with the encoding of a reward expectancy error.
 In 2006 MRI Studies by Helen Fisher and her research team found and documented various emotional states relating to intense love correlated with activity in the VTA, which may help explain obsessive behaviors of rejected partners since this is shared by the reward system."

 ### Substantia nigra